Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification_final.md

 # Overview

-The purpose of this document is to establish the framework behind the development of A Dog's Journey.
+This document aims to establish the framework behind the development of A Dog's Journey.
 This framework will be organized through functional and non-functional requirements.

 # Software Requirements